guardian/security-hq/README.md

 Once the sever has started, the webapp is accessible at [https://security-hq.local.dev-gutools.co.uk/](https://security-hq.local.dev-gutools.co.uk/)

+### DynamoDB local setup

+The application requires DynamoDB to be running locally.
+It will start automatically upon `run`, but the table itself needs to be initialised separately by running

+1. `$ ./script/setup`

+This scripts need to be run _while_ the application is running so that the database (which is automatically started and stopped while security hq is running) is available.

 ### Working with CSS and JS

 Security HQ uses [Prettier](https://prettier.io) and [ESLint](https://eslint.org/docs/about/) to provide opinionated code formatting and linting.
 As part of the automated build, all CSS and JS will be validated using the rules of Prettier and ESLint.